Skip to Content

 Bedford is mainly flat, so there is minimal elevation change across the area.
 However, you may encounter bridges, underpasses and steps depending on route choice.

-Map scale will be 1:4000.
+Course maps 1:4,000 with 5m contours, drawn to ISSprOM 2019-2 and surveyed spring 2024.
 Maps will be A3 sized for courses 1-5, and A4 size for courses 6 and 7.
-Courses 1 and 2 will be double sided.
+Maps for courses 1 and 2 will be double sided.

 Dog restrictions